huBioinfo/CytoCommunity/README.md

  - Step4: Visualization of the final TCN map.

-You can see [Documentation and Tutorials](https://cytocommunity.readthedocs.io/en/latest/index.html) to get easier start.
-The corresponding code and data can be found in the folder "Tutorial".
+You can see [Documentation and Tutorials](https://cytocommunity.readthedocs.io/en/latest/index.html) to get easier start and also reproduce TCN partitions shown in the paper.
+The associated code and data can be found in the folder "Tutorial".

 ### Unsupervised CytoCommunity